 - In Red Dawn (1984), the Dirty Communists turn this icon of American culture into a prison/reeducation camp.

-- The Sugarland Express: The fugitive couple watch a Road Runner cartoon on the drive-in screen across from their motel room.
+- The Sugarland Express: The fugitive couple watch a Wile E. Coyote and the Road Runner cartoon on the drive-in screen across from their motel room.

 - The original That Darn Cat! features a Chase Scene at a drive-in.